boan-anbo/Windows-Folder-Flattener/README.md

             \---c_1
                 \---c_2
 ```
-* If you don't want to keep those empitied sub-folders, you could have ran `flattener c:\root_directory -d` instead.
+* If you don't want to keep those empitied sub-folders, you could have ran `flatten c:\root_directory -d` instead.
 You will get:
 ```
 C:\root_directory
       |   a_1.txt